aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Respond and recover from a data breach-Security Incident Report-Capstone Project-Final Report-C-05-M-02-README.md

 ### **1. Enforce Strong Network Security Controls**

-Apply a **default-deny firewall policy**, allowing only authorized traffic.
-Restrict administrative access (SSH/RDP) through **Identity-Aware Proxy (IAP)** or **VPN**.
-Maintain permanent firewall logging for all inbound/outbound connections.
+Adopt a **default-deny network policy** to restrict all inbound traffic unless explicitly authorized.
+Limit SSH/RDP access via **Identity-Aware Proxy (IAP)** or **VPN**, and ensure firewall logging remains permanently enabled.
+These measures reduce the external attack surface and improve audit traceability.

 ---

 ### **2. Secure Cloud Storage Configurations**

-Prohibit public access to all storage buckets organization-wide.
-Use **Cloud Data Loss Prevention (DLP)** tools to detect sensitive data and enforce **Object Lifecycle Management** to prevent prolonged exposure of critical files.
+Enforce organization-wide **Cloud Storage access restrictions** that block all public permissions.
+Implement **Cloud Data Loss Prevention (DLP)** to scan for sensitive data and apply **Object Lifecycle Management** to control data exposure timeframes and retention policies.

 ---

 ### **3. Strengthen IAM and Credential Management**

-Adopt a **zero-trust access model** enforcing MFA, credential rotation, and role-based access control (RBAC).
-Use **IAM Recommender** to identify and remove unused permissions and enforce least privilege principles.
+Implement a **Zero Trust security model** emphasizing user verification and least privilege.
+Enforce MFA across all privileged accounts, rotate service keys regularly, and use **IAM Recommender** to eliminate excessive or unused permissions.

 ---

-### **4. Improve Continuous Monitoring and Incident Response**
+### **4. Enhance Continuous Monitoring and Incident Response**

-Integrate SCC alerts with the **incident response workflow** for faster detection and action.
-Conduct quarterly red team exercises, and automate vulnerability scans with compliance dashboards for proactive security assurance.
+Integrate **SCC findings** into automated incident response workflows for faster detection and mitigation.
+Conduct **quarterly penetration tests and red team exercises** to validate security controls.
+Use compliance dashboards to monitor configuration drift and vulnerability trends.

 ---

 ## **Project Conclusion**

-Through rapid containment, methodical remediation, and strengthened governance, Cymbal Retail **eradicated the threat**, restored full operational integrity, and reinforced its cloud security posture.
+Through swift containment, comprehensive remediation, and strengthened security governance, **Cymbal Retail successfully neutralized the breach**, restored operational integrity, and reinforced its overall cloud security resilience.

-The incident emphasized the need for:
+The incident demonstrated the importance of:

-* Continuous **security monitoring**
-* Rigorous **configuration management**
-* Comprehensive **incident documentation**

-Cymbal Retail’s proactive actions have significantly enhanced resilience against future threats, aligning its operations with cloud security best practices and compliance frameworks.
+* **Continuous monitoring and proactive threat detection**
+* **Regular configuration audits and compliance reviews**
+* **Adherence to least privilege principles**
+* **Comprehensive incident documentation and lessons learned**

+By implementing the recommended security measures, Cymbal Retail has significantly improved its defensive posture, achieving measurable compliance gains and operational confidence.
+This experience serves as a model for effective **cloud-based incident response and recovery** within modern enterprise environments.

 ---